milesdwilliams15/Teaching/DPR 101/Notes/10_modifying_data_labels_and_notes_pt2.md

 Speaking of layering complexity and adding labels, sometimes when we show trends over time we may want to show two related but distinct variables in the same figure.
 We did something like this with war onset and ongoing wars.
-But say we wanted to look at democracy over time.
+Let’s do something similar with democracy.
 The data contains three different democracy measures.

 - `v2x_polyarchy1`: This comes from the Varieties of Democracy project and takes a value between 0 and 1 where 1 is the most democratic and 0